2020 High Performance Swim Camp Series

 APRIL 5 (SATURDAY): BLOCK STARTS & UNDERWATERS

 - STARTS: Your swimmer’s proper hand and foot placement on the block can allow them to drive forward with a lot of explosive power.
-Nick will work with your swimmer to find the best position on the block as well as how to launch their body forward efficiently into a tight streamline and enter the water through a small hole.
+Nick and Amini will work with your swimmer to find the best position on the block as well as how to launch their body forward efficiently into a tight streamline and enter the water through a small hole.

 - UNDERWATER DOLPHIN KICKING: The fastest swimmers know how to weaponize their dolphin kicking.
 It is absolutely, undeniably, the fastest way to move through the water!
 Whether you dolphin kick on your stomach, side, or back, understanding the importance of streamlined, underwater speed is vital for every swimmer!

 - BREAKOUTS: Many swimmers add movements in their breakout that create drag and destroy all of the momentum created during their underwater dolphin kicks.
 Your swimmer will work on staying streamlined and keeping their head down on the first stoke to accelerate into the first few strokes.

 APRIL 5 (SUNDAY): BACKSTROKE STARTS, RELAY EXCHANGES, & FINISHES

 Swimmers will build on the concepts learned earlier in the camp to further refine their starts specifically in backstroke and relay events.
 Relays are some of the most fun events to swim and learning proper technique for relay exchanges will help your whole team!
 Making small improvements on maintaining momentum on the breakout stroke and a well-timed finish can be the difference in winning close races.